Wild Dayrell: Assessment and honours

 Wild Dayrell was a difficult horse to assess, as he was never extended in any of his victories and was injured in his only defeat: one writer, reporting on his death commented that, "there is no saying how good as a racehorse he really was".
 R. H. Copperthwaite, in his book "The Turf and the Racehorse", offered the opinion that Wild Dayrell won the Derby with at least twenty pounds in hand.

 Wild Dayrell's name seems to have been popular with owners of boats and ships.
 A Confederate blockade runner named the "Wild Dayrell" was destroyed by Admiral Samuel Phillips Lee off Wilmington, North Carolina in 1864 and at least two other registered vessels bore the name, one of them a famous Opium clipper.

 Stud career

 Wild Dayrell stood as a stallion at Littlecote at an initial fee of 30 guineas.
 He became a reasonably successful sire, getting many winners and two particularly notable horses.
 His daughter Hurricane won the 1000 Guineas in 1862, and later foaled the 1874 2000 Guineas winner Atlantic.
 His best son was Buccaneer, a good racehorse who became an excellent stallion.
-Buccaner was British Champion sire in 1868 and 1869 where his offspring included the multiple Classic winner Formosa.
+Buccaneer was British Champion sire in 1868 and 1869 where his offspring included the multiple Classic winner Formosa.
 He was later exported to Hungary, where he sired the Derby winner Kisber.
 Wild Dayrell died in his stall at Littlecote in November 1879.